top of page

 I am a fully qualified integrative psychotherapeutic counsellor with experience in working with adults, teenagers and children.

-I am a member of the BACP and ACC and follow both their guidelines for working safely and ethically and maintain a minimum of 30hours of continued professional development each year.
+I am a member of the BACP and ACC and follow both their guidelines for working safely and ethically and maintain a minimum of 30 hours of continued professional development each year.

-I have worked as part of a counselling agency team in South East London offering low cost counselling to a wide variety of people going through anything from complicated grief to long term depression and anxiety.
+I have also worked as part of a counselling agency team in South East London offering low cost counselling to a wide variety of people going through anything from complicated grief to long term depression and anxiety.

-I now work in full time private practise and enjoy working with a variety of individuals and I continue to invest in my professional development on a monthly basis as well as benefitting from monthly group and individual supervision.
+I continue to invest in my professional development on a monthly basis as well as benefitting from monthly group and individual supervision to ensure I am continuing to learn and keep up to date in the psychotherapy world.

-I decided at 16 years old that I wanted to be a therapist as I loved human psyhcology and listening to people, but was advised by my school careers adviser to revisit this idea when I was a bit older and wiser, so I have enjoyed two careers!
+I decided at 16 years old that I wanted to be a therapist as I love human psychology and meeting and listening to new people, but was advised by my school to revisit this idea when I was a bit older and wiser, so I have enjoyed two careers!
 My first was in newspaper and magazine publishing, I spent 12 years working on various publications in London, my favourites being BBC Good Food Magazine, Olive and delicious magazine.
-It was a busy, glamourous and faced paced environment and I loved the creativity and how socialsble it was!
-However I am now enjoying a slower pace of life in beautiful Sevenoaks, doing what I feel is my life's work.
-Being able to help others who are experiencing difficulties in life is an honour, it is such a great pleasure to be able to journey with people in this way and I never take my clients trust in me for granted.
+It was a busy, glamourous and faced paced life and I loved the creativity and how socialable it was!

 CAN I HELP YOU?

 I believe that healing happens in relationship, and in my practice, nothing is too difficult, too messy, or too small to bring to the table.
 As a relational therapist, I am here to walk alongside you, offering a witness who is truly unshockable.
-Whether you are neurotypical or neurodivergent, I provide a space where you can finally stop 'editing' your story.My work is rooted in deep specialisms, guiding individuals through the heavy landscapes of loss, grief, and miscarriage, as well as the complex aftermath of childhood trauma.
-I have a particular heart for those navigating difficult family dynamics and the unique challenges faced by children of alcoholics.
-Having navigated my own journey through complex family dynamics, divorce, and neurodivergence, I combine clinical expertise in Attachment Theory and Transactional Analysis with the tactile, healing power of Art and Stone Therapy.
-We won't just talk about your experiences; we will use creative tools and mindfulness to give shape to things that words cannot always reach.
-Together, we will explore the 'rabbit holes' of your past to build a more resilient, authentic future.
+Whether you are neurotypical or neurodivergent, I provide a space where you can finally stop 'editing' your story.
+My work is rooted in deep specialisms, guiding individuals through the heavy landscapes of loss, grief, and miscarriage, as well as the complex aftermath of childhood traumas and difficulties which can result in anxiety, depression or negative beliefs and unwanted behaviours.
+I also have a particular heart for those navigating difficult family dynamics and the unique challenges faced by children of alcoholics.
+Having navigated my own journey through complex family dynamics, divorce, neurodivergence and addicitions, I combine clinical expertise in EMDR, Attachment Theory and Transactional Analysis with the tactile, healing power of Art and Stone Therapy and I find my personal experiences help greatly too.

 SERVICES